openebs-archive/openebs-docs/docs/setupstoragepools.md

 sudo mount /dev/sdb /mnt/openebs_disk
 ```

-Add the following entries in the *openebs-operator.yaml* file.
+You can create a YAML file named *openebs-config.yaml* and add the following entries in the *openebs-config.yaml*file.

 ```
 apiVersion: openebs.io/v1alpha1